yugr/rust-slides/features/cons/iterators/README.md

 > the language making most use of flat_map (they call it bind),
 > has a hard time optimizing them all away.
 (from [here](https://www.reddit.com/r/rust/comments/yaft60/zerocost_iterator_abstractionsnot_so_zerocost/)).
-One example of this is `collect` which may preallocate result if size is known.
+One example of this is `collect` which may preallocate result if size is known (via optional `Iterator::size_hint` method).

 Iterators are _much_ slower in debug.